maliaditya/studio/features.md

-# LifeOS: Features & Overview
+# Dock: Features & Overview

-## What is LifeOS?
+## What is Dock?

-LifeOS is an all-in-one personal dashboard designed for ambitious individuals who want to systematically manage their growth, productivity, and personal projects.
+Dock is an all-in-one personal dashboard designed for ambitious individuals who want to systematically manage their growth, productivity, and personal projects.
 It integrates health and fitness tracking with deep work, skill acquisition, and a strategic framework for turning ideas into monetizable products or services.
 It's your personal operating system for a structured and goal-oriented life.

 ---